caffeine-storm/bear-wiki/Config-file.md

 * The file and directory paths can be absolute or relative to the project root.
 * The output can contains only the C/C++ source files, but it can also contains the header files too.
 * The commands can be rendered as a single shell`command` (string) or the list of `arguments` (array).
-* The entry of the database may contain the output file name too.
+* The entry of the database may contain the compilation output file name too.

 ```yaml
 output: